 - Curry leaves – 2 springs

 Salt – as needed

-1. Take the thin coconut milk in a pan (or a pressure cooker) and add the potatoes, onion, green chillies and ginger into it.
+Take the thin coconut milk in a pan (or a pressure cooker) and add the potatoes, onion, green chilies and ginger into it.

-7. Keep the pan covered for few minutes so that the flavours of the oil and curry leaves can be induced into the stew.
+Keep the pan covered for few minutes so that the flavors of the oil and curry leaves can be induced into the stew.

-- This stew is traditionally served with aapam and idiyappam.
+- Stew is traditionally served with aapam and idiyappam.

 - This also tastes very good with sandwich bread, chappatti, poori, puttu or white rice.

 - It can also be had as a simple potato soup with some toasted bread.